runar-rkmedia/prisma-schema-migrations/README.md

 prisma-schema-migrator create <name>
 ```

-This will create a migration in the `<schema-dir>/migrations`-directory, with a
+This will create a migration in the `<migrationDir>`-directory, with a
 name being `<current-date>_<name>`.
 The name you specify should be short and
 descriptive of the migration-step.
 The name of the folder will be used as the
 `migrationName` in the `Migration`-table.
 You should not rename this folder.